-The Nissan Leaf, often stylized by the Japanese automaker as the Nissan LEAF, is one of the most popular and long-running EV models in American and worldwide.
+The Nissan Leaf (stylized as the LEAF) is an electric hatchback model produced and sold by the Nissan Motor Corporation.
+The Leaf is one of the most popular and long-running EV models in America and worldwide.
 In fact, it was the best-selling electric car of all time until early 2020, when its accomplishment was usurped by the Tesla Model 3.

 - 2022 Nissan Leaf (Starting MSRP $27,400)